PipesAndFiltersProject/StudentPassing/README.md

 Note however, that you must build and install the components so that when component A requires component B, the B project must be built and installed first, only then you can use the A component (without VS complaining about errors).
 The above list of ordering is the correct one.

-For IDEs that do not support CMake, you must generate the IDE project files from command line.
+For IDEs that do not support opening CMake files as projects, you must generate the IDE project files from command line.
 For example, to generate project file for Xcode on macOS, do this:

 ```bash
 mkdir xcode && cd xcode